 But there's one role that always stands out, the one that launched him to stardom and paired him with one of the most graceful and beloved actresses of all time.

-In this image released by Paramount Pictures, George Peppard, left, and Audrey Hepburn are shown in a scene from, "Breakfast at Tiffany's."
-(AP Photo/Paramount Pictures)
+George Peppard, left, and Audrey Hepburn in a scene from, "Breakfast at Tiffany's" (AP Photo / Paramount Pictures)

 Peppard and Audrey Hepburn helped make Breakfast at Tiffany's one of the great cinema classics, a film that's timeless at the same time that it epitomizes the cool and crazy 1960s.
 (Well, we'll concede "mostly timeless," given Mickey Rooney's now-unfortunate Asian caricature.)
 Though the only awards the movie won were for Henry Mancini's pitch-perfect music, it has remained tops in the hearts of viewers for more than 50 years, finding a spot among the American Film Institute's top romantic movies and inspiring a new stage adaptation that opened this year on Broadway.

-If you – like many fans – have mostly watched Breakfast at Tiffany's for Audrey Hepburn's Holly Golightly, we challenge you to watch it again for George Peppard and his fine performance.
-It took both stars (plus supporting actors like Buddy Ebsen and Patricia Neal) to make the movie as wonderful as it is.
+If you – like many fans – have mostly watched Breakfast at Tiffany's for Hepburn's Holly Golightly, we challenge you to watch it again for Peppard's fine performance.
+It took both stars (plus supporting actors such as Buddy Ebsen and Patricia Neal) to make the movie as wonderful as it is.